-Bipolar transistor in low-signal mode
+Bipolar transistor in low-voltage mode

 The transistor is represented by an equivalent circuit with h-parameters: